-One business owner in Mesa, Ariz., also fought back and won his eminent domain case.
-The owner of a brake and repair shop was being muscled out of the business his father started by a local politician looking to get an Ace Hardware in its place.
-The hardware store was only a few blocks away, but there was more land for expansion where the car shop operated.
-Instead of going to the auto shop to negotiate, the hardware store owner went straight to the City of Mesa to ask them to take the property and sell it to him.
-The brake shop owner held his ground and the Arizona Court of Appeals ruled in his favor [source: CBS News].
+A business owner in Mesa, Arizona also fought back and won his eminent domain case.
+The owner of a brakes and repair shop was being muscled out of the business his father started by a local politician looking to get an Ace Hardware in its place.
+The hardware store was only a few blocks away, but there was more land for expansion where the brakes shop operated.
+Instead of negotiating, the hardware store owner asked the City of Mesa to take the property and sell it to him.
+The brakes shop owner held his ground and the Arizona Court of Appeals ruled in his favor [source: CBS News].

 One case that was not successful was in New York City, just a few blocks from Times Square.
 A corner building was taken under eminent domain for the purpose of erecting a new headquarters for The New York Times.
 The state of New York declared the block "blighted" and ruled in favor of the newspaper giant.
 The owner was forced to give up the building his family had owned for more than 100 years [source: CBS News].

 If a government official comes to your door talking eminent domain, it's important that you know your rights as a homeowner.
-Groups like the Castle Coalition and Natural-Rights help to educate homeowners and fight eminent domain abuse.
+Groups like the Castle Coalition help educate homeowners about eminent domain abuse.

 More Great Links

 - Associated Press.
 "Homes may be 'taken' for private projects."
 NBC News, June 23, 2005. http://www.nbcnews.com/id/8331097/ns/us_news/t/homes-may-be-taken-private-projects/#.XGycv-hKjb0